passau-centre-for-ehumanities/pix-plot/README.md

 # PixPlot

 This repository is a fork of the original PixPlot created by the Yale DH lab.
-In our version, cluster visualisation via different colors is added.
-In order to use this, create the plot_data.json as usual and then add group information to each image and a global group_count.
+In our version, cluster visualisation via different colors is added as well as a preview function which shows the orginal image after clicking on a thumbnail in the 3D window.
+In order to use this, create the plot_data.json as usual (instructions below) and then add group information to each image and a global group_count.
 Afterwards, the json should look like that:

 <pre>
     {"atlas_counts": {"64px": 15.0, "32px": 4.0},